 Suspecting an addicted co-worker?
 Here are tips on what to do.

 No one shall tolerate such behavior.
-Many lives are in danger when left on hands of addicted nurses.
+Many lives are in danger when left on the hands of addicted nurses.
 An impaired nurse is a real threat to patients no matter what their argument may be.

 Always bear in mind the alarming red flags of an addicted RN.
 Also, one must know the policies in the workplace relating to any substance abuse by an employee.
 Also know the policy of the Board of Nursing with regards to these impaired nurses.

-Hospitals on the other hand, must impose stricter rules regarding these impaired nurses.
+Hospitals, on the other hand, must impose stricter rules regarding these impaired nurses.

 - Zero tolerance policy – Pre-employment drug screening and education campaign might veer a nurse from substance abuse.
 Hospitals must make sure caught nurses will lose their jobs and be reported to the proper authorities for sanctions and penalties.